sawcordwell/pymdptoolbox/README.rst

 Documentation
 -------------
-Documentation is available as docstrings in the module code.
+Documentation is available at http://pymdptoolbox.readthedocs.org/ and also as docstrings in the module code.
 If you use `IPython <http://ipython.scipy.org>`_ to work with the toolbox, then you can view the docstrings by using a question mark ``?``.
 For example: